Star Realms Review

 Therefore we stepped into the shop, passively looking for books and we suddenly saw it: an underground floor filled with all kinds of board games you can ever think of!

-After spending a solid half an hour checking all the shelves, we went to the two-players board game section with the intention to buy a small and cheap game for the journey back.
+After spending a solid half an hour checking all the shelves, we went to the two-player board game section with the intention of buying a small and cheap game for the journey back.

 After checking and discarding most of them, we were finally in between two potential choices: Star Realms and Backpacker.